gaozhihan/gaozhihan.github.io/content/publication/shi-2017-deep/index.md

 ---
-title: 'Deep learning for precipitation nowcasting: A benchmark and a new model'
+title: 'Deep Learning for Precipitation Nowcasting: A Benchmark and A New Model'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here